qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 <<< @/docs/ch06-controls/src/interface-stack/Home.qml

-Returning back to `main.qml`, we now look at the drawer part.
+Returning to `main.qml`, we now look at the drawer part.
 This is where the navigation to the pages begin.
 The active parts of the user interface are the `ÌtemDelegate` items.
 In the `onClicked` handler, the next page is pushed onto the `stackView`.

-As shown in the code below, it possible to push either a `Component` or a reference to a specific QML file.
+As shown in the code below, it is possible to push either a `Component` or a reference to a specific QML file.
 Either way results in a new instance being created and pushed onto the stack.

 ```qml
 ApplicationWindow {